Bayselonarrend/OpenIntegrations/docs/en/md/Instructions/Start.md

 <hr/>

-## Working with current documentation
+## About the Documentation

-Some features of this documentation that will help you use it more effectively and avoid misunderstandings:
+A few features of this documentation—knowing them will help you use it more efficiently and avoid misunderstandings:

-1. **Each method has its own description page**.
-As a rule, the title of the description page is the same as the name of the method (with spaces added) and is located in the subsection whose name is the same as the name of the program module region.
-If you can't find the page for a particular function you are interested in, try the built-in full-text search in the top right corner
+1. **Each method has its own description page.** Typically, the title of the description page matches the method name (with spaces added), and is located in the subsection whose name matches the module area.
+If you cannot find the page for the specific function of interest, try using the built-in full-text search in the top right corner.

-2. **Parameters of type BinaryData can be defined as file paths or URLs**.
-Often, for parameters with the *BinaryData* data type, the documentation code examples use URLs or file paths on disk.
-This is acceptable behavior, because at the beginning of all functions, incoming parameters are converted (if possible) to the required types.
-In the case of binary data, for example, when passing a string, an attempt will be made to find the file on disk, get it from the Internet, or convert it from Base64
+2. **Parameters of type BinaryData can be specified as file paths or URLs.** Often, for parameters of the *BinaryData* data type, the documentation's code examples use URLs or file paths on disk.
+This is permitted, because at the start of every function, incoming parameters are converted (as far as possible) to the required types.
+In the case of binary data, passing a string will make the function try to find a file on disk, fetch it from the internet, or convert it from Base64.

-3. **Examples of function results are in JSON format, but in 1C and OS they will be Maps**.
-If the sample result on the function description page is JSON, in 1C and OneScript it will be a *Map* - i.e. the response will be deserialized.
-JSON is returned as a string only in the CLI version
+3. **Function result examples are shown in JSON format, but in 1C and OS they are Maps.** If the result example on a function’s description page is shown as JSON, that means in 1C and OneScript the result will be a *Map* (with the JSON response parsed).
+Only the CLI version returns the response as a JSON string.

 <hr/>

-## Support the project
+## Support the Project

 <img src={require('../../static/img/boosty.png').default}/>

-If you like this or my other projects, you can support me [on Boosty](https://boosty.to/bayselonarrend) (regularly or one-time).
-With a subscription of 500 rubles (~6 dollars) or more, you'll get access to a private Telegram chat where you can ask questions about the project and receive direct assistance from me.
+If you like this or my other projects, you can support me [on Boosty](https://boosty.to/bayselonarrend) (either regularly or as a one-time donation).
+Subscriptions of 500 rubles (~$6) or more unlock access to a private Telegram chat where you can ask questions about the project and receive direct assistance from me.
+There is also a sponsorship option for companies, which includes priority support and placement of your logo in the sponsors list.

-**Thanks for your support!**
+**Thank you for your support!**